What is the food hygiene rating scheme?

-The Food Hygiene Rating Scheme is run by the Food Standards Agency in partnership with local authorities. it is used to assess the hygiene levels of businesses where food is supplied, sold or consumed with the purpose of improving overall food hygiene standards for consumers and providing enough information so that they can make an informed decision on where to eat and drink.
+The Food Hygiene Rating Scheme is run by the Food Standards Agency in partnership with local authorities.
+It is used to assess the level of food safety compliance within businesses where food is supplied, sold or consumed.
+With the aim of improving overall food hygiene standards for consumers and providing enough information so that they can make an informed decision on where to eat and drink.

-Food Hygiene ratings are given to business’ based on the findings of a food safety inspection by the local authority.
+Food Hygiene ratings are given to businesses based on the findings of a food safety inspection by the local authority.

 The inspection includes:

 - how hygienically the food is handled – how it is prepared, cooked, re-heated, cooled and stored

 - the physical condition of the business – including cleanliness, layout, lighting, ventilation, pest control and other facilities

 - how the business manages ways of keeping food safe, looking at processes, training and systems to ensure good hygiene is maintained.
 The officer can then assess the level of confidence in standards being maintained in the future.